 While I did lose a lot of weight during my first attempt, I never felt like I was actually ‘in shape’.
 I was barely able to do a pushup, let alone a pullup, and my one mile run time was over 10 minutes.

 Yet, after a few months of my second attempt with IF, I was in the best shape of my life.
 What changed?
 Pretty much everything but the concept of selectively choosing to not eat during certain time periods.

 I quit drinking and smoking.
 I was exercising six days a week.
 Most importantly, I was mindful of exactly what I was putting into my body.
 I started working out several times per week and incorporating the best preworkout nutrition prior to exercising for an additional energy boost.
 I did a mixture of resistance training, cardio, and yoga to help burn extra fat and lower stress levels.

-IF is a method of restricting calories, nothing more, nothing less.
+Intermittent fasting is a method of restricting calories, nothing more, nothing less.
 It is a tool that helps you achieve a healthy life, and a rather effective one when paired with exercise.